mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 - `Upgrades`: access upgrade events
 - `Screen views`: access screen view events

-2. **User Profiles**: Criteria that checks your active user profiles.
+2. **User profiles**: Criteria that checks your active user profiles.
 These criteria are subject to the user profile retention policies of your account.
 Within the `new criteria` option in the audience builder, the following options create profile-based criteria:
 - `Users`: access user profile information such as user attributes, calculated attributes, current audience memberships, consent state, location, etc.
 - `Attribution`: access user install and uninstall information to build criteria based on the attributed `campaign` and `publisher`.

-### User Profile Criteria
+### User profile criteria
 As mentioned above, you can build audience criteria based on user attributes from the user profiles.
 These attributes can be of any data type including: numbers, strings, dates, lists, booleans, etc. All user profile data is scoped and maintained within a single workspace; In multiworkspace audiences, you can select which workspace to use by pressing the number in the top right of the criteria in the audience builder.

 To build an audience criteria based on a user's profile information, press the **add criteria** button and select **Users** to view options for user based criteria: